 A side view of the tank shows it sags backwards somewhat.
 It is said that to ‘elevate’ the gun, the tank was loaded with concrete which resulted in suspension damage still seen today.

 Most – if not all – German tank engines used during the Second World War were water cooled.
 The water circulated through the system was cooled by radiators located at either side of the engine compartment.
 A fan drew in fresh air through large gratings and then the radiators would cool the water.
 This particular specimen features a very early style armoured castings protecting the fans.
-The mould used for casting had originally been designed for the Panther prototypes.
+The mould used for casting had originally been designed for the Panther prototype.
 Since then, however, the lay-out of the engine deck had changed.
 The original design incorporated individual radiator filler ports into the casting, but these had been dropped in favour of a single port in the middle of the engine deck.
 The circular port has been cut off of the castings, but a piece can still be seen.
 Below is a reconstruction of what the complete piece would have looked like.

 Although Zimmerit was not yet applied on Panthers produced before September 1943 some remnants of this anti-magnetic paste can be found on the lower hull sides (behind the suspension).
 The photo below, taken while the tank was still on its way to Breda, clearly shows the Zimmerit application.
 Starting in November 1943 Panthers without a coating of Zimmerit were to receive one applied by a field maintenance unit.